astronomer/docs/astro/automation-authentication.md

 ## Step 3: Add your API token or API key to your environment

-To make your API key or token accessible to the Astro CLI, you need to set specific environment variables in your automation environment.
+To make your API key or token accessible to the Astro CLI, you need to set specific environment variables in your CI/CD tool or automation environment.

 :::caution